majedsiefalnasr/Ultimate-Core-UI/README.md

-# ⚓ Anchor UI
+# ⚓ Ultimate Core UI

-Anchor UI is a **Vue 3 component library** built on top of **Vuetify**, offering a modern, accessible, and consistent design system for building beautiful applications faster.
+Ultimate Core UI is a **Vue 3 component library** built on top of **Vuetify**, offering a modern, accessible, and consistent design system for building beautiful applications faster.

 ## 🚀 Features